-- Saturday, August 15 – Team arrives in Managua and travels to hotel in Esteli
+- Saturday, August 15 – Team arrives in Managua and travels to the project site in El Ojoched

-- Monday, August 17 to Friday, August 16 – PROJECT WORK
+- Monday, August 17 to Friday, August 21 – PROJECT WORK (half day on Friday)

 - Monday, August 24 to Friday, August 28 – PROJECT WORK

-- Saturday, August 29: Return to Managua to fly home or continue traveling in Nicaragua and beyond.
+- Saturday, August 29: Return to Managua to fly home or continue travelling in Nicaragua and beyond.

 The entire program and flight costs are 100% tax deductible when paid through DWC.
 You can fundraise part or all of your trip and we will issue charitable receipts for donations $20 CDN or greater.